nprapps/nprapps.github.com/_posts/2016-07-22-how-we-built-our-first-vr-story.markdown

     {% endraw %}
 There are more things unique to our particular UI that I did not  include here for sake of simplicity, but you can see the complete HTML file [here](https://github.com/nprapps/rockymountain/blob/master/templates/vr.html).

-## Eight Miscellaneous Tips About Building In A-Frame
+## Nine Miscellaneous Tips About Building In A-Frame

 There are lots of little things we encountered building a VR experience that didn’t fit in the explanation above but would be good to know.